Tara Brown's murderer Lionel Patea sentenced to life for second murder

 Hours later the pair realised Dufty was no longer breathing.

-The body was covered with gravel and the pair took Dufty to Crawford's farm where they burned his body and destroyed his wallet, bank cards and mobile phone.
+The body was covered with gravel and the pair took Dufty to Crawford's farm where they burned his body and destroyed his wallet, bank cards and cellphone.

-Convicted killer and former Bandido bikie boss Lionel Patea, 26, pleaded guilty to murder.

-He is already serving a life sentence for brutally beating girlfriend Tara Brown with a fire hydrant cover.